-Born in Russia during the first 10 years of the Soviet Union, Tarkovsky is widely regarded as one of the greatest film directors of all time.
+Born in Russia during the first 10 years of the Soviet Union, Andrei Tarkovsky is widely regarded as one of the greatest and most influential film directors and screenwriters of all time.

 With the full force of the USSR behind him, Tarkovsky would become a hero to his mother Russia because of his genius and hypnotic mastery of cinema, gaining him international awards, and yet he was later exiled to never return after his films were banned during a time of complete political censorship.